“Make allowance for each other’s faults, and forgive anyone who offends you. Remember, the Lord forgave you, so you must forgive others.”

 It can be difficult to deny a desire for payback and embrace forgiveness.

 God wants us to understand and embrace this same principle as well.
-As Christians, we have been greatly blessed and graciously forgiven by God.
-In return, we are to extend that same forgiveness to others, even those who’ve hurt us.
+As Christians, we have been greatly blessed and graciously forgiven by God, even when we don’t deserve it.
+In return, God expects us to extend that same understanding and forgiveness to others, even when they might not deserve it.

 - Confess any un-forgiveness or bitterness you have toward people who’ve hurt you.